 It does not reflect the current job market

-Candidates can be victims of the process
+Candidates can be victims of a too-broad process

 Every industry and role is different

 The average tenure for a VP of Sales is twenty-four to thirty-two months.
 The average tenure for a CFO is twelve years.
 For a CMO, eighteen months.
 Obviously, there are many factors influencing these numbers- poor hires, shifting industries, changes in supply and demand.
 One key factor, however, is that a short or long tenure is simply the nature of the beast for many highly innovative and volatile industries.
-“One-Size-Fits-All/Straight-Out-of-the-Box Recruiting” attempts to utilize a rigid scientific approach to the hiring process, regardless of industry, geography, or market conditions, failing to take into account the unique nuances of the particular hiring need.
+“One-Size-Fits-All Recruiting” attempts to utilize a rigid scientific approach to the hiring process, regardless of industry, geography, or market conditions, failing to take into account the unique nuances of the particular hiring need.

 Candidates are looking for a connection not a clinical process